 - Mint no longer provides a bill pay feature.

 The company manages over $220 billion in assets and has been around since 1984.
 It is one of the best services available for long-term investors.

 And if you sign up for Morningstar Premium, you can apply these insights to improve your investment performance.

-- Portfolio manager: The portfolio manager allows you to track your investments and monitor your investing strategy.
+When you pay for their premium version, you have access to a portfolio manager allows you to track your investments and monitor your investing strategy.

-- Morningstar can help you identify new investment opportunities
+- Helps identify new investment opportunities

 - The yearly fee is a lot less than what you would pay an investment advisor